 Cucumber raita is a delicious creamy condiment which is served with dishes where curries are available.
-While the curries are spiced and hot, cucumber raita tends to be cooling and refreshing.
-As cucumber raita is served chilled, having cold yogurt helps to neutralize spicy food while allowing one to enjoy even more spices.
+While the curries are spiced and hot, cucumber raita is cooling and refreshing.
+As it is served chilled, the cold yogurt helps to neutralize spicy food allowing one to enjoy even more spices.

 At my favourite banana leaf rice restaurant located in Kuala Lumpur, cucumber raita is served as one of the basic dishes.
-Besides that, other basic dishes such as Stir-fry Cabbage with Turmeric, Rasam and Fried Snake Gourd are also served along with rice and a selection of curries.
-A refill of the basic dishes are given without any additional charges.
+Besides that, other basic dishes such as stir-fry cabbage with turmeric, rasam and fried snake gourd (no snakes used) are also served along with rice and a selection of curries.
+Refills of the basic dishes are given without any additional charges.

-If you are planning to prepare cucumber raita, do not go running to the kitchen before reading these considerations.
+If you are planning to prepare cucumber raita, do not go running to the kitchen before reading these considerations below.

-I am personally a big fan of coriander (also known as cilantro) but there is a big group out there that detests coriander.
+I am personally a big fan of coriander (also known as cilantro) but there is a big group out there that detests it.
 It might be a strong word but sadly, it is true.
 According to Prof Russel Keast, it is all in your genetics which decides if you love or not.
 Sprinkling chopped fresh coriander on cucumber raita adds a hint of refreshing lemony taste, at least to the coriander lovers!
-If you do not enjoy coriander, substitute with some mint leaves.
+If you do not enjoy it, substitute with some mint leaves instead.

-If you are preparing for a big group, you may prepare this dish for up to 12 hours in advanced but keep it chilled.
-Also to be enjoyed with Nasi Briyani.
+If you are preparing for a big group, you may prepare this dish for up to 12 hours in advance but keep it chilled.

 This dish also goes well with Nasi Briyani.